 The man who sold out the church hall

-Late, great trailblazing icon of popular culture, David Bowie, had also paid a visit to our neck of the woods about 18 months earlier.
-On March 21st 1966, Bowie played a gig at The Galaxy Club, at St. Joseph’s Church Hall (now Carpenters Court) on Western Way.
+Late, great trailblazing icon of popular culture, David Bowie, had also paid a visit to our neck of the woods in the sixties.
+Not the renowned music icon he is today, Bowie played a gig at The Galaxy Club, at St. Joseph’s Church Hall (now Carpenters Court) on Western Way.
 As my Uncle recalls, the venue was a popular music venue in the 60s.

-And if you still aren’t convinced that Basingstoke is a musical hotspot just take look at some of the names that graced the Town Hall, now The Willis Museum:
+And if you still aren’t convinced that Basingstoke is a musical hotspot just take look at some of the names that graced our small town:

 - John Mayall’s Blues Breakers featuring Eric Clapton

 - Mick Fleetwood and John McVie of Fleetwood Mac

 - The Tridents featuring Jeff Beck

 - The Animals

 - Long John Baldry & the Hoochie Coochie Men featuring Rod Stewart

 Plus, Ukulele inspiration extraordinaire, George Formby, made a film here in 1944!
 It was called He Snoops to Conquer.